Lyon-Ynov-Campus/YTrack/subjects/hangman/hangman-web/README.md

 ### Allowed packages

 - Only the [standard go](https://golang.org/pkg/) packages are allowed
+- No use **Framework HTML/CSS**

 ### Instructions

 - HTTP server must be written in _Go_.
 - HTML templates must be in project root directory _templates_.
 - The code must respect the [good practices](https://public.01-edu.org/subjects/good-practices/).
+- Use [Part 2 of hangman-classic] (https://github.com/Lyon-Ynov-Campus/YTrack/tree/master/subjects/hangman/hangman-classic).

 ### Usage